NikolaiTeslovich/shmacweb/content/posts/firstrealgrant.md

 ## Implementation timeline

-*Dec-Jan:* Niels and I make the kits
+*Dec-Jan:* Niels and I make and distribute the kits

-*Jan:* Niels and I distribute the kits

 *Jan-March:* Members will build the aircraft